Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 Core 1.
 Understanding Hugging Face Models

-You must know how to use the numerous LLMs released on Hugging Face.
+You need to know how to use the numerous LLMs released on Hugging Face.

 But don't worry.
-After taking this course, you will become an expert who can look at and understand the key specifications.
+After taking this course, you will become an expert who can read and understand the key specifications.

 Learn how to decode the config.json file through this lecture.